 Small Talk Starters for New Taxi Drivers

-[two_third]You have finally received a job offer as a private hire driver, your checks have been done, you’ve passed your medical and you’ve sorted out your private hire insurance.
+You have finally received a job offer as a private hire driver, your checks have been done, you’ve passed your medical and you’ve sorted out your private hire insurance.
 Your next task is to find a fee-paying customer.
 But what happens when your first passenger gets in the car?
-You need to find some small talk.
+Some passengers will make small talk with a taxi driver but this isn’t always the case, so you need to start things off yourself.
 This can be one of the most daunting tasks for a new taxi driver.
 Here are some tips on overcoming the barriers to talking to your customers:

 HOW MUCH WILL MY INSURANCE COST?